axwaizee7/JavaLab/README.md

 ---

 21. a.
 Define a class Employee with member variables employee_no, name, address and a constructor method and another class Worker with data members no_of_hours and a constructor method.
-Perform required inheritance and display employee workers details (atleast 3 workers details).
+Perform required inheritance and display employee workers details (atleast 3 workers details). _(March 12)_

     ```java
     class Employee{